chumager/mongoose-mutex/README.md

 ### Returns

 if the fn options is given then it returns an error if can't lock or the result (rejectcion) of the fn.
-If no fn options is given then it returns a promise fullyfiled with the free function to release the lock, remember to use this function only after your code releases the resorurces needed.
+If no fn options is given then it returns a promise fullyfiled with the free function to release the lock, remember to use this function only after your code releases the resources needed.